-- A. Soliciting or canvassing and posting or distributing printed material (except as permitted by law) is prohibited. - B. Smoking is restricted to designated signed areas outside.
-The use of any tobacco products (including chewing) indoors is prohibited, and must be done in the designated outdoor smoking areas during break time. - C. Drinking, using, possessing or being under the influence of alcohol or controlled substances are prohibited, and a cause for immediate dismissal. - D. No radios are allowed on site in areas that can be disruptive to students or staff. - E. The Contractor shall perform his/her work in accordance to no less than the minimum requirements as established by the Occupational Safety and Health Association.
+- A. Soliciting or canvassing and posting or distributing printed material (except as permitted by law) is prohibited. - B. Smoking and chewing tobacco is strictly prohibited on JJC property. - C. Drinking, using, possessing or being under the influence of alcohol or controlled substances are prohibited, and a cause for immediate dismissal. - D. No radios, CD Players or MP3 players shall be used during normal working hours. - E. The Contractor shall perform his/her work in accordance to no less than the minimum requirements as established by the Occupational Safety and Health Association.
 Personal Protection equipment shall be provided by the Contractor and worn at all times. - F. The Contractor will be responsible for securing materials and tools and shall be solely responsible for any such theft or damage.

 By signing below, the Contractor certifies that he, his employees, subcontractors, or assigns will abide to this Preconstruction Conference Checklist during the course of the project.
+This document shall be attached and included as part of the contract for this project.

+Contractor:

 Print name:

 Sign name:

 Title:

 Date signed:

 JJC CM:

+Sign name:

 Date signed: